WhosKhoaHoang/line_chatbot/README.md

 ## CAUTION!
 DO NOT INCLUDE 'line' in the name of provider and channel.
-If you do so, you cannnot create the provider nor the channel.
+If you do so, you cannot create the provider nor the channel.

 ## Setup